hillmaan/Medical-Records-at-Clinic/README.md

 # Medical-Records-at-Clinic
-MEANJS simple app
+MEAN simple app

-Simple MEANJS application for medical records at the clinics This application contains 2 user: doctor and patient Each of user can do following:
+Simple MEAN application for medical records at the clinics This application contains 2 user: doctor and patient Each of user can do following:
   1. Doctor: can add the medical records of patients.